A unique look into Local History

 We belong to it, this Country

 The Minjungbal Aboriginal Cultural Centre at South Tweed Heads adjoins the beautiful Ukerebagh Nature Reserve.
 It is our mission to preserve and protect this area’s significant cultural heritage while also providing a facility for those who want to learn about and explore the history and native coastal bushland environment.
+This is the best museum you’ll visit this year.

 Take a journey through time and learn about the Traditional Custodians of this area.
 Now considered to be one of Australia’s most beautiful National Parks, take a stroll along the Tweed River, cutting through bushland and mangroves to discover the flora, fauna, bush tucker and culture of the Minjungbal people.
 Stop by the authentic Bora Ring, a sacred ceremonial site still used just 100 years ago.
 Learn about the history of the region and local Aboriginal people from detailed interactive museum exhibits.